lborgman/lborgman.github.io/index.md

   </figcaption>
 </figure>

-Google Doc has a feature "Publish to Web".
+Google Docs has a feature "Publish to Web".
 This is excellent.
 Except that the web page has an old format that does not fit mobiles.
 This utility tries to fix that.

 ----
 The source code for this is all on GitHub.